malhotra5/OpenAI-Gym-CartPole-Challenge/NeuroEvolution/README.md

 3|Pole Velocity at tip

 #### Actions
-Actions are a number specified.
+Actions are specified by a number.
 This number determines what the cart should do in the game.

 Num|Action
 -------|----------